 Now you can get the latest Java source bundled with each app update.
 Install the app from Google Play and go to Settings > Extras.

-« Create a reminder/alarm app Create a SMS app »
+« Create Flappy Bird in Android Create a reminder/alarm app »

 Create a currency converter application using Yahoo!
 API